Cray-HPE/docs-csm/operations/rack_resiliency/Troubleshooting.md

 2025-06-30 07:02:36,233 - ERROR in lib_rms - Error fetching StatefulSet kube-multus-ds: Not Found
 ```

-Cause: Wrong service is added to critical service list or the service is not yet conficured on system.
+Cause: Wrong service is added to critical service list or the service is not yet configured on system.
 Effect: This leads RMS to monitor unknown service.
 Recovery: Delete or modify the critical service.